joinpursuit/Pursuit-Core-Web/react/props_and_component_structure/README.md

 # 1. Introduction to props

-In pervious lessons, we've seen how to build React components and display them on a website.
+In previous lessons, we've seen how to build React components and display them on a website.
 However, we had no way to make two different versions of the same component.
 For example, we should be able to create a `UserProfile` component with the name "Robert Kahn", then create a separate `UserProfile` component with the name "Vinton Cerf".

 Another example of this is Amazon's product search.
 Take a look at, say, a search for t-shirts: